-The new Hublot MP-05 LaFerrari looks like a really nice blend between the gorgeous MB&F HM4 Thunderbolt and the revolutionary (at least in terms of guaranteed power reserve of whole 1000 hours) Rebellion T-1000 Time Machine.
+The Hublot MP-05 LaFerrari (Ref.
+905.ND.0001.RX) is a strange blend between the outrageous MB&F HM4 Thunderbolt and the revolutionary (at least in terms of guaranteed power reserve of whole 1000 hours) Rebellion T-1000 Time Machine.
 The similarities do not end on the visual side, though.
-Equipped with a tourbillon and whole eleven spring barrels, the new watch features a power reserve of at least 1200 hours (50 days!)
-Now, if only its source of inspiration sported such an amazing range!
+Equipped with a tourbillon and whole eleven spring barrels, the MP-05 features a power reserve of no less than 1200 hours (50 days!)
+Now if only its hybrid-powered source of inspiration sported such an amazing range!

 As Ferrari always liked to point out, they don’t sell you a car: they sell you a state of the art engine and the rest comes free of charge.
-This new time measuring device from the Swiss-based watchmaker, which is mostly known for its blingy, outrageously expensive (and often disgustingly tasteless) watches, seems to follow the same philosophy: its design is totally concentrated on the movement.
+This new time measuring device from the brand, which is mostly known for its cringingly blingy, outrageously expensive (and often disgustingly tasteless) watches, follows the same philosophy: its design is totally concentrated on the movement.

 Somehow resembling a V12 engine without its protective cover, the V-shaped case of the MP-05 LaFerrari exposes its inner workings leaving nothing for imagination.
 The 11 spring barrels form a visual center of the composition and end with a large tourbillon cage measuring impressive 14.5 mm in diameter.

 Comprising 637 components, this immensely complex engine is packed into a drop-shaped body, which is crafted from titanium and treated with black PVD coating.